center-for-threat-informed-defense/attack-flow/docs/overview.rst

 adversaries operate, the impact on their organization, and how to most effectively improve their defensive posture to address those threats.
 Threat intelligence analysts, security operations, incident response teams, red team members, and risk assessors are some of the groups that can benefit from Attack Flow.
-The standard facilitates sharing of threat intelligence, communicating about risks, modeling efficacy of security controls, and more.
+This specification facilitates sharing of threat intelligence, communicating about risks, modeling efficacy of security controls, and more.
 The project includes tools to visualize attacks for the benefit of low-level analysis as well as communicating high-level principles to management.